Jonas Borring: Marriage episode

 Randers FC had to miss Jonas Borring for an unknown period, due to some personal reasons.
 This was announced by the club in March 2015 Two days later, he signed a two-year contract extension.
 The personal reasons were shortly after being published.
 The problem was that Borring's wife, Kira Egsgaard Borring, had left him, and had come along with Borring's team-mate, Christian Keller.
 Borring went out to the media and said that he would not play for Randers again, as long as Keller was on the team: "Directly asked if I want to play with him again, I can clearly answer no. One thing is, that I have lost everything for my ex-wife, especially when we got to children, but another thing is, that I have a captain, who stabbed me in the back and has violated the rules of the locker room, so I’m sad and disappointed, and I’m still in shock."
 Randers took the captaincy from Keller as a result of his doing.
 The other players in the squad supported Borring.
 On 23 March 2016, Borring left Randers due to the romantic involvement between team-mate Christian Keller and Borring's ex-wife.

 Borring's coach Colin Todd revealed in June 2016, after Borring had joined Brøndby IF, that he had told Keller that he had lost all of his respect for him and Keller would not play for him again as long as he was the coach.

 Brøndby IF

 After Borring left Randers, he had bids from three Norwegian clubs and interest from Lyngby Boldklub, but signed for Brøndby IF on 29 April 2016.
 Borring could join Brøndby immediately, but first play matches for the club from the coming season.
 Borring played his first game for Brøndby in May in a reserve match.

 Borring got his debut for Brøndby on 17 July 2016 in a 4–0 victory against Esbjerg fB.
 But the following day Borring revealed, that he was not sure about he would stay in Brøndby.
-The problem was, that he expected to play as a winger when he signed the contract with Brøndby, but coach Alexander Zorniger was using him as a attacker.
+The problem was, that he expected to play as a winger when he signed the contract with Brøndby, but coach Alexander Zorniger was using him as an attacker.